aroq/toolbox-utils/README.md

-# Bash utils for various tasks
+# Bash utils library for various tasks

 ## How to include and use